KMean/learning-ethereum/Lessons/EVM/STORAGE/storage.md

-# Deep Dive into Ethereum Virtual Machine (EVM) Storage
+# **STORAGE in the Ethereum Virtual Machine (EVM)**

-Understanding EVM storage is crucial for optimizing smart contracts and reducing gas costs.
-This guide delves into how storage works, including data layout, Solidity and assembly examples, and nuances like dynamic arrays.
+Storage is a key component of the Ethereum Virtual Machine (EVM), responsible for persistent data management within smart contracts.
+Unlike memory and calldata, storage retains its values between transactions, making it the most expensive type of data storage in terms of gas costs.

 ---